 It’s also an opportunity to directly support the locals.

-Where to Stay
+Where to Stay in Bergen

 It’s located at the fish market, overlooking the entire city, with all of main attractions – including Fløibanen funicular – within close proximity.